 Editor's note: Whether threshold values other than packet loss rate, such as RTT, are applicable, or whether and how multiple threshold values can be used together, is FFS.

-NOTE: For the MA PDU session, when the UE performs traffic switching between the 3GPP and non-3GPP accesses in 5GS and the MPTCP functionality is applied for the traffic, the UE and the UPF may trigger the redundant transmission via the 3GPP and non-3GPP access.
-This redundant transmission can be applied to all the MPTCP traffic with any steering mode.Editor's note: How the UE and the UPF decide to trigger the redundant transmission via the 3GPP and non-3GPP access during the traffic switching is FFS.
+NOTE 3: For the MA PDU session, when the UE performs traffic switching between the 3GPP and non-3GPP accesses in 5GS and the MPTCP functionality is applied for the traffic, the UE and the UPF may trigger the redundant transmission via the 3GPP and non-3GPP access.
+This redundant transmission can be applied to all the MPTCP traffic with any steering mode.

+NOTE 4: For the MA PDU session, when the UE performs handover of N3GPP accesses, the traffic switching between the 3GPP and non-3GPP accesses in 5GS and the MPTCP functionality is applied for the traffic transmitted over the two N3GPP accesses for the duration of the handover procedure.
+The UE and the UPF may trigger the redundant transmission via the 3GPP and the two non-3GPP access.
+This redundant transmission can be applied to all the MPTCP traffic with any steering mode.

+Editor's note: How the UE and the UPF decide to trigger the redundant transmission via the 3GPP and non-3GPP access during the traffic switching is FFS.